Iceland Trout Fishing

 • Meals at the Lodge

-• Daily ground transfers to/from the fishing beats
+• Daily ground transfers between the fishing beats

 • Fishing license.